jonathonadams/zero-to-production/libs/common/dynamic-form/README.md

 Run `ng test common-dynamic-form` to execute the unit tests.

+## Requirements

+formGroup names need to be unique

-## Outstanding (TODO)
+## Outstanding

 - a11y Announcer

-- Remove default values from the fields and update the data instead
+## Potential updates

+- allow field of a form group to be an array
+- allow fields to be conditionally dependent on each other